Buenos Aires Province

 It is bordered by the provinces of Entre Ríos to the northeast, Santa Fe to the north, Córdoba to the northwest, La Pampa to the west, Río Negro to the south and west and the Autonomous City of Buenos Aires to the northeast.
 Uruguay is just across the Rio de la Plata to the northeast, and both are on the coast of the Atlantic Ocean to the east.
 Almost the entire province is part of the Pampas geographical region, with the extreme south often considered part of the Patagonia region.

 The province has a population of about 17.5 million people, which is 38% of Argentina's total population.
-An estimates 15,172,700 people live in Greater Buenos Aires on 2019 official estimates.
 The province covers an area of 307571 km2, which is about 11% of Argentina's total area and makes it the country's largest province.